ReGO: Reference-Guided Outpainting for Scenery Image: Experiment

 \subsection{Qualitative Results}

-Fig.~\ref{rebuiling_and_RD_outpainting} provides the visualizations of the rebuilding results according to the original sketches and random outpainting for all methods. \yx{To ease the visual exhibition as well as saving some space, we only exhibit the outpainting results of our best model $\text{ReGO}_\text{BDIE}$.
+\textbf{Image Rebuilding.} Fig.~\ref{rebuiling_and_RD_outpainting} provides the visualizations of the rebuilding results according to the original sketches and random outpainting for SOTA inpainting and outpainting models. \yx{To ease the visual exhibition as well as saving some space, we only exhibit the outpainting results of our best model $\text{ReGO}_\text{BDIE}$.
 It can be observed that the results of $\text{ReGO}_\text{BDIE}$ are more authentic and natural due to the richer textural details.}

-From Fig.~\ref{rebuiling_and_RD_outpainting} I, the comparison methods, NSIO~\cite{yangzx}, SGIO~\cite{wang} and BDIE~\cite{bds}, could extend reasonable pixels for the input image, but the predicted content is blurry and lacks textural details, which makes the overall image not authentic enough.
+From Fig.~\ref{rebuiling_and_RD_outpainting} I, the comparison methods, LaMa~\cite{lama}, SGIO~\cite{wang} and BDIE~\cite{bds}, could extend reasonable pixels for the input image, but the predicted content is blurry and lacks textural details, which makes the overall image not authentic enough.
 While $\text{ReGO}_\text{BDIE}$ could produce texture-rich outpainting results.
-The results of random prediction are exhibited in Fig.~\ref{rebuiling_and_RD_outpainting} II, comparing to the competing methods, $\text{ReGO}_\text{BDIE}$ could also successfully synthesize the results with more textural details when no sketches are fed, and the synthetic images are even more satisfactory than the methods original designed for the random prediction, \ie, NSIO~\cite{yangzx} and BDIE~\cite{bds}.
+The results of random prediction are exhibited in Fig.~\ref{rebuiling_and_RD_outpainting} II, comparing to the competing methods, $\text{ReGO}_\text{BDIE}$ could also successfully synthesize the results with more textural details when no sketches are fed, and the synthetic images are even more satisfactory than the method original designed for the random prediction, \ie, BDIE~\cite{bds}.
 From Fig.~\ref{rebuiling_and_RD_outpainting}, we could find that the guiding sketch is not one of requisite inputs for our system, when the users do not provide the guiding sketch, ours system could also produce satisfactory random outpainitng results.